alevtina-zabegaeva/alevtina-zabegaeva/README.md

 - Hi, I’m Alevtina

 - I've a master's degree in Mechanics.
-- I'm a Stress Engineer, but currently retraining for a Data Scientist.
+- Previously I've worked as a Stress Engineer, but now retrained to a Data Scientist.
-- I'm programming in Python.
+- I'm programming in Python and R.
-- I’m currently learning R.

 <!---
 alevtina-zabegaeva/alevtina-zabegaeva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.